 Lenders determine whether or not to lend you money by examining your debt to income ratio; how much outstanding debt you have compared to your income.

-Remember that the reason that your credit is poor right now is because you have so much outstanding debt
+- The reason that your credit is poor right now is because you have so much outstanding debt

 Ask yourself, who would you rather loan money to:

 - Who has $20,000 in credit card debt and could file bankruptcy at any time

 - Cannot file another bankruptcy for several years